avanikawa/docs_haptik/docs/zendesk/sunshine.md

 title: Setup Zendesk and Sunshine Conversation
 ---

-Zendesk and Sunshine Conversation provide powerful asynchronous conversations which is the ideal solution to integration with an Intelligent Virtual Assistant.
+Zendesk and Sunshine Conversation provide powerful asynchronous conversations which is the ideal solution to integrate with an Intelligent Virtual Assistant.
 The following setup will help you configure Haptik IVA within Zendesk and Sunshine Conversation ecosystem.
 Once the process is complete, your agents can start conversing with the users using the Zendesk Platform.

 **What you'll need -**